Surviving Your First Term and Beyond

 The First Week and Arriving

 It can be incredibly daunting arriving in a place where you don’t know anyone else but do remember that many others will be feeling the same.
 There are lots of people and places to get support if you are finding it hard so don’t be afraid to talk to your peers or close friends.
-If you are unsure who to talk to the Advice Team is here to help you find the right support.
+If you are unsure who to talk to the Students’ Union Advice Centre Team is here to help you find the right support.
 Please remember whatever you are going through, however you feel, we will have seen it and heard it all before so no one will be shocked or sit in judgement of you.
 Everything is absolutely confidential so you don’t need to worry.
 Your worries are safe with us and we will do all we can to help you.

 Below is a list of some of the other places to get help and support on Campus: